Life bursts from genetically modified eggs.

 hung by their feet, awaiting release.

-The soon-to-be main course lived a painful life,
+The soon-to-be main course lived

 with an end containing just as much torment: